Sybrand/digital-panda/README.md

 Currently runs on Ubuntu 12.04 - but should work on any OS with the correct dependancies installed.

-There's not much to see right now...
+There's not much to see right now... especially if you don't have a swift server to connect to!

 ## Milestones